Bob Senff

 Hub Orchard

-Hub Orchard played second base for Miami from 1920-46, and managed successful 1947 and 48 tournament teams.
-Hub was a well known umpire from the late 40’s to mid 60’s in Carman, Morden, Notre Dame, Belmont, St. Claude, Winkler, etc. He coached minor ball from 1950-58, won Manitoba Juvenile titles from 1954-56 over Neepawa, Hamiota, and Melita respectively.
-Hub was Manitoba midget finalist in 1953 to Elmwood and junior finalist to Hamiota in 1957.
-Orchard served as president and V.P. of the Manitoba Minor Baseball association in the mid 50`s, received M.B.A.
-Honour Society Award in 1972, and was R.M. of Thompson Councillor from 1964-75.
-Hub was very active in recreation, curling, hockey and Grand Master – IOOF Lodge.
+Hub Orchard was born in Miami, Manitoba on September 10, 1905.
+Orchard played second base for Miami from 1920-46, and managed successful 1947 and ’48 tournament teams.
+He was a well known umpire from the late 1940s to mid ’60s in Carman, Morden, Notre Dame, Belmont, St. Claude, and Winkler, among others.
+Orchard coached minor ball from 1950-58, winning juvenile league titles from 1954-56 over Neepawa, Hamiota, and Melita respectively.
+He served as both president and vice-president of the Manitoba Minor Baseball Association in the mid 1950s.
+In 1972, Orchard received the Manitoba Baseball Association Honour Society award.
+Orchard was also very active in curling and hockey.

 Almer McKerlie